jnfrdm/REAPER-Script-Auto-MIDI-Rec/README.md

 **Attention : the system will not work properly with MIDI songs that have multiple tempo_changes messages!**

 If you have MIDI files with multiple tempo_changes, please convert them to a single BPM version.
-As a reference you can use *Understand if a MIDI file has multiple BPM.py* python script for understanding which songs has multiple BPM, while *Convert multiple BPM songs to single BPM songs.py* python script for converting them into a single BPM version.
+As a reference you can use *Utility Python Scripts/Understand if a MIDI file has multiple BPM.py* python script for understanding which songs has multiple BPM, while *Utility Python Scripts/Convert multiple BPM songs to single BPM songs.py* python script for converting them into a single BPM version.
 Every MIDI file needs to have a consistent name.

 In addition, for each MIDI file, a numbered folder must be created with, inside the MIDI file itself, a tempo.txt containing the BPM of the song and a num.txt and den.txt containing the numerator and denominator of the time signature of the song.
 You can get this information directly from the MIDI file.
-You can use *Retrieve BPM, Length and Time Signature of constant tempo MIDI songs.py* script as a reference.
+You can use *Utility Python Scripts/Retrieve BPM, Length and Time Signature of constant tempo MIDI songs.py* script as a reference.
 In the case of multiple BPM songs, retrieve those data from the single BPM converted version.
-In the following fis represented a possible organization of the files considering a number k of songs.
+In the following figure is represented a possible organization of the files considering a number k of songs.

 <p align="center">
   <img width="auto" height="auto" alt="Folders Organization" src="/assets/Folders Organization.png">